ArduPilot/ardupilot_wiki/dev/source/docs/ap-peripheral-landing-page.rst

 - Dynamic or static CAN node allocation
 - Parameter storage in flash memory
 - Self-diagnostic and security: watchdog, CRC, autotest, etc.
-- Updates with MissionPlanner or UAVCAN tools like :ref:`common-uavcan-gui`
+- Updates with MissionPlanner or DroneCAN tools like :ref:`common-uavcan-gui`

 Examples of using generic AP_Periph nodes are shown here: